soneom14/soneom14/README.md

 ## 🧑‍💻 About Me

-I'm a student at **MIT ADT University** pursuing **Electronics & Computer Engineering**, with a strong interest in **Cybersecurity, Network Security, Ethical Hacking, and Security Automation**.
+I'm a student at **MIT ADT University** pursuing **Electronics & Computer Engineering**, with a strong interest in **Cybersecurity, Ethical Hacking, Network Security, and Security Automation**.

-🔐 I enjoy exploring vulnerabilities, analyzing networks, and understanding how systems can be secured against real-world threats.
+🔐 I enjoy exploring vulnerabilities, analyzing networks, and understanding how real-world systems can be secured against cyber threats.

-🚀 I build practical cybersecurity projects using **Python, Nmap, Kali Linux, and security automation tools**.
+🐍 I build practical cybersecurity tools and projects using **Python, Nmap, Kali Linux, and security automation techniques**.

-🛡️ Currently working on projects involving **vulnerability assessment, SOC investigation, automated security reporting, and cybersecurity automation**.
+🛡️ My current work focuses on **vulnerability assessment, penetration testing, SOC investigation, automated security reporting, and cybersecurity automation**.

+🚀 I believe the best way to learn cybersecurity is by **building, testing, breaking, and securing real systems**.

-🎯 My goal is to continuously learn, build real-world security solutions, and grow as a cybersecurity professional.
+🎯 My goal is to continuously improve my technical skills and build security solutions that solve real-world problems.

 ---

-## 🛡️ Cybersecurity
+## 🛡️ Cybersecurity Focus

 <div align="center">